 Homework is set to ensure students practice and consolidate what they have learned in school or are prepared for what they will be learning next.
 It contains an element of independent study as it is not directly supervised by a teacher.
 Homework can be completed within school, for example, supervised in the Library, when tasks require books, software or equipment not found readily at home.
 Homework enhances pupil learning, improves achievement and develops pupils’ study skills for their future paths and as such is an integral part of the curriculum.
 It is differentiated and personalised for different students.

 Please be aware that all homework is set via an online platform called ClassCharts.
 This application allows parents to monitor homework and other important information such as achievement reports.
 An overview of homework including types of tasks, assessment and a setting schedule is shown below:

 - Exam practice

 Assessment of Homework

 - Feedback and Improvement Time (FIT) where students act on teacher feedback

 - Project/coursework which is monitored and assessed when handed in

-In KS3 students are set weekly homework in English, maths and Science.
+In KS3 students are set weekly homework in English, Maths and Science.
 In all other subjects homework is set on a fortnightly basis.
-Students in KS4 should expect one piece of homework every week from every subject.
+GCSE students should expect one piece of homework every week from every subject.